tonydavis41/restaurant-pos/readme.txt

 ----------------------------------------------------------------
 Description:
 ----------------------------------------------------------------------------------------------
-PHP Point Of Sale is designed to help small business's with keeping track of customers, items, inventory, and generate reports based on sales.
+Restaurant POS is Based on PHP POS 8.3 by Chris Muench.
+It is designed to help small restaurants with keeping track of customers, items, inventory, and generate reports based on sales.
 This program works great for businesses that use cash, check, or account numbers for there sales.
 ----------------------------------------------------------------------------------------------
 What's New?
 ----------------------------------------------------------------------------------------------
-* Added 3 new reports!
-(Brand Report, Category Report, Tax Report)
-* Added configuration option to choose if Row ID's or Account/Item Numbers are used for scanning barcodes at the sale screen.
-(Fixes a bug if the Row ID is the same as the Item Number or Account Number.)
-* Improved sale interface when using barcode mode.
-Now it is possible to find an item, if you don't have a barcode or can't scan it.
-* No longer can change date of sale because it can cause a bug when calculating totals in reports.
+* New CSS formatting

 Key Features:
 --------------------------------------------------------------------------------------------------